davideicardi/es4kafka/README.md

 ## Microservices

 This example can be used as a template for a service/microservice.
+You can use the `es4kafka` library to share common features.

-One important aspect to note is that each microservice should expose a public "interface" to the rest of the world.
+One important aspect to note regarding microservice architecture, is that every microservice should expose a public "interface" to the rest of the world.
 In this case the public interace is composed by:

-- **REST Api**
+- **HTTP Api**
     - get author
     - create author
     - get all authors